Sarangpur, Madhya Pradesh

 Sarangpur is a city and tehsil in Rajgarh district in the Indian state of Madhya Pradesh.
 It is situated at the bank of the river Kali Sindh.

 Sarangpur is a town in Sarangpur Tehsil in Rajgarh District of Madhya Pradesh, India.
 It belongs to Bhopal Division.
 It is located 65 km south of the District Headquarters Rajgarh.
 It is a tehsil headquarters.
 Sarangpur's PIN code is 465697 and postal head office is Sarangpur.

 Taleni (4 km), Taraganj (5 km), Tarlakhedi (5 km), Kachhikhedi (5 km), Balodi (6 km) are the nearby villages to Sarangpur.
 Sarangpur is surrounded by Sarangpur Tehsil to the north, Shajapur Tehsil to the south, Nalkheda Tehsil to the west, and Shujalpur Tehsil to the south.
 Sarangpur, Pachore, Shajapur, and Shujalpur are the nearby cities to Sarangpur.
 It is on the border of the Rajgarh District and Shajapur District.
-Shajapur District Moman Badodia is west of this area.
+Shajapur District Moman Badodia is west of this city .Sarangpur is represented by Sarangpur Assembly constituency (no. 164) in madhya pradesh vidhan sabha.